 #!/bin/sh LOOK_FOR="codehaus/xfire/spring" for i in `find . -name "*jar"` do echo "Looking in $i ..." jar tvf $i | grep $LOOK_FOR > /dev/null if [ $? == 0 ] then echo "==> Found \"$LOOK_FOR\" in $i" fi done

-That's what the script looks like, and if you've seen any shell scripts I've written before you can see that the pattern is very familiar.
+That’s the pattern the script looks like, and if you’ve seen any shell scripts I’ve written before you can see that the pattern is very familiar.
 First, I execute the command

 `find . -name "*jar"`, then feed that output into a standard Bourne shell

 for loop.
 Then, for each file found, I run the

 jar tvf command, then

 LOOK_FOR pattern.
 If the pattern is found (which I can tell because the exit code of the

 grep command will be 0) I then use the